apache/openwhisk-wskdeploy/README.md

 You can now use `git push` to push changes to your repository and submit pull requests.

-### Use "go deps" and "go build" NOT "go get"
+### Developers should use "go deps" and "go build" not "go get"

 The Whisk deploy project is setup for development purposes and uses "go deps" for dependency management.
-We do NOT recommend using "go get" as this will use the latest dependencies from all imported GitHub repos. which is not supported.
+We do NOT recommend using "go get" as this will use the latest dependencies for all imported GitHub repos. which is not supported.

 - See: [https://github.com/tools/godep](https://github.com/tools/godep)